 Once you’ve decided on some categories that will support your time-tracking goals, take Toggl Track for a spin.

 Track your activities for a day or two.
 If you intend to bring your team into Toggl Track, invite some key members and ask them to test the system with you.

 Making global changes to your system is easy.
 But, it’s even easier to get everyone on board with changes you make when there are only a few people on the team.

 Review and adjust

-At the end of your experimental phase, play with the different reports in Toggl.
+At the end of your experimental phase, play with the different reports in Toggl Track.
 You’ll find that each has a unique purpose.

 Answer these questions for yourself: Which of the reports will you be using the most?
 When switching between different groupings of information, do you get the level of granularity you’re looking for?
 Can you drill down into the data you need by using the filters?

 Based on what you’re seeing (or not seeing), adjust your system as you see fit by renaming and moving things around.

 Don’t be afraid—set something up.
 Try it for a few days, and make adjustments.
 Your system will soon be a well-oiled productivity machine.